Complex and Adaptive Dynamical Systems: A Primer: Generalized Random Graphs

-\underline{\bf Embedding-cluster distribution function}\\ The quantity we actually want to know is the distribution of the sizes of the clusters to which the entry vertex belongs.
-We note \begin{enumerate} \item The number of edges emanating from a randomly chosen vertex is distributed according to the degree distribution $p_k$, \item Every edge leads to a cluster whose size is generated by $H_1(x)$. \end{enumerate} The size of a complete component is thus generated by
+\runinhead{The Embedding Cluster Distribution Function} The quantity {that} we actually want to know is the distribution of the sizes of the clusters to which the entry vertex belongs.
+We note {that} \begin{enumerate} \item The number of edges emanating from a randomly chosen vertex is distributed according to the degree distribution $p_k$. \item Every edge leads to a cluster whose size is generated by $H_1(x)$. \end{enumerate}